nuEGil/NotesOnTextTasks/ReadMe.md

 This gives a description of the directories for each part of the project.

 ## TODO
-1. Continue experimenting with web apps --UI/UX
+1. Make more web apps -- UI/UX --> host on github pages -- should be able to do static only with animations + project descriptions
-2. Use Wikipedia API to get a list of common words, a dictionary, and some articles
+2. Use Wikipedia REST API to get pages.
+Need to make a parser to get Word freqeuncy lists + dictionary pages from Wiktionary --> wikipedia has the REST API, Witkionary returns HTML pages.
 3. Create a heirarchical text dataset from task 2.
 4. Train a text classifier for the heirarchical relationships
 5. Make a text embedding + look up table.
 No need for the final layer of a word model to have N words output shape. consider binary,or an embedding structure to have less outputs but still represent all words.